deckhouse/secrets-store-integration/docs/README.md

 ### Option #4: Delivering secrets using Kubernetes mechanisms

 > *Status:* not secure; not recommended for use.
 No support is available.
-It may be implemented in the future..
+It may be implemented in the future.

 This integration method relies on the Kubernetes secrets operator with a set of CRDs for synchronizing secrets from Vault to the Kubernetes secrets.

-#### Pros:
+Pros:

-- This is the traditional way of passing a secret to an application via environment variables - all you have to do is to hook up the Kubernetes secret.
+- This is the traditional way of passing a secret to an application via environment variables — all you have to do is to hook up the Kubernetes secret.

-#### Cons:
+Cons:

 - The secret is stored in both the secret store and the Kubernetes secret (which can be accessed via the Kubernetes API).
 The secret is also stored in etcd and can potentially be read on any cluster node or retrieved from an etcd backup.
 No option to avoid storing data in Kubernetes secrets is available.

-### For reference: vault-agent injector
+### For reference: Vault Agent injector

 > *Status:* no pros compared to the CSI mechanism.
 No support/implementation is available or in plans.

-When a pod is created, a mutation is run that adds a vault-agent container.
-The vault-agent retrieves the secrets from the secret store and puts them in a shared volume on a disk that can be accessed by the application.
+When a pod is created, a mutation is run that adds a Vault Agent container.
+The Vault Agent retrieves the secrets from the secret store and puts them in a shared volume on a disk that can be accessed by the application.

-#### Cons:
+Cons:

 - Each pod requires running a sidecar container, which consumes resources.

   Suppose there are 50 applications running in a cluster, each having 3 to 15 replicas.
 While the resource requirements of each sidecar are low, the numbers get noticeable when multiplied by the total number of containers: 50mcpu + 100Mi per sidecar means dozens of CPU cores and dozens of gigabytes of RAM.

 - Since metrics are collected from each container, this approach will produce twice as many container metrics.